evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - We can Multiply any two terms together using our commutative(multiply in any order) and associative(grouping doesnt matter) properties
 - When we multiply 2 polynomials together, we use our distributive property(multiply everything in the parenthesis by everything outside the parenthesis - coefficients, variables and exponents)
 - **FOIL** = When multiplying 2 binomials, First, Outer, Inner, Last - when multiplying 2 binomials, you have to multiply EACH TERM - then combine like terms
+- We can multiply more than two polynomials by multiplying pairs of polynomials until we have our product see '$7b(6b + 3)(3b - 3)$' below
+-
 ### 📝 Multiplying Trinomials: $(7x^2 + 8x + 2)(8x^2 + 6x + 5)$

 #### **Step 1: Distribute Each Term**